AdobeDocs/experience-manager-core-components.en/help/developing/context-aware-configs.md

 ## Use in the Core Components {#core-components}

-A number of Core Components leverage context-aware configurations.
-All are located under the following node:
+A number of Core Components features leverage context-aware configurations.
+All such configurations are located under the following node:

 * `/conf/<my-site>/sling:configs/<my-configuration>`

 Individual configurations depend on the specific component or feature.
-Features of hte Core Components that use context-aware configurations are:
+Features of the Core Components that use context-aware configurations are:

 * [PDF Viewer Component](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/pdfviewer/v1/pdfviewer#context-aware-config)
 * [Adobe Client Data Layer](/help/developing/data-layer/overview.md#installation-activation)